-The Bedford Wellbeing Service offers a range of free and confidential talking therapies and specialist support to help you feel better.
+The Bedfordshire Wellbeing Service offers a range of free and confidential talking therapies and specialist support to help you feel better.

 Find out about what people think about our service.

 Hear from those who have used our service in this video.
 You can also click the tabs below for more information about the service.

 What happens when you get in touch with us?

 Bedfordshire Wellbeing Service offers evidence-based psychological therapy to help support and treat common mental health problems such as depression and anxiety.
 We offer a number of different approaches and formats all delivered by trained staff.

 We offer skills-based teaching sessions where people can learn about how their thoughts and behaviours can impact and affect their emotions and moods.
 You will learn skills and techniques to change these types of thinking processes, which can have a positive impact on our mood.

 All of the treatment that Bedfordshire Wellbeing Service offers is informed by NICE guidelines and evidence-based treatment protocols.
 As a result, the services we offer are all short term therapy sessions.
 Please do not hesitate to contact us directly for more information.